To contact the CWHL, email Glen Madeja, Executive Director at email@example.com

 Ann serves on the Board of the Mammel Family Foundation.
 She previously had a career in advertising sales and real estate.
 Ann is originally from Omaha, Nebraska and attended Iowa State University.
 Ann’s philanthropic focus is helping women and girls.
 She serves on several North Shore Boards and funds many non-profits throughout Chicagoland and internationally.
 Her personal passion is gardening and she serves on the Woman’s Board of the Chicago Botanic Gardens.

-Susan Comstock, Trustee
+Susan Comstock, Treasurer

 Susan is focused on active engagement in the Chicagoland nonprofit community having retired in 2016 as a managing director at JPMorgan Chase Commercial Banking.
 During her career in banking, Susan had extensive experience banking industrial companies and managing banking teams in the multinational sector, both in Chicago and London.